Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

-Al-Haji also conveyed that the interim government does not reject projects that serve the national interest, adding: “It is not acceptable that whenever someone submits a project and he does not appreciate our response, says that we are complacent.”
+Al-Haji also conveyed that the interim government does not reject projects that serve the national interest, adding: “It is not acceptable that whenever someone submits a project, and he does not appreciate our response, says that we are complacent.”

 He justified his statement arguing that the implementation of projects needs high technology, skilled professionals, and credibility while working and communicating.

-The Army of Islam and al-Rahman Legion, the largest opposition factions operating in Eastern Ghouta, collapsed after a siege that ended with their surrendering to the regime forces and Russia, despite all the military parades both factions carried out in Ghouta.
+The Army of Islam and al-Rahman Legion, the largest opposition factions operating in Eastern Ghouta, collapsed after a siege that ended with their surrendering to the regime forces and Russia, despite all the military parades both camps carried out in Ghouta.

-Perhaps the biggest battle was the one that the two factions fought against each other in June 2017, which was the outcome of a conflict over influence and interests between the Army of Islam, on the one hand, al-Rahman Legion, al-Nusra Front and the Army of Fustat, on the other, leading to the death of about one thousand fighters from the two factions.
+Perhaps the most significant battle was the one that the two factions fought against each other in June 2017, which was the outcome of a conflict over influence and interests between the Army of Islam, on the one hand, al-Rahman Legion, al-Nusra Front and the Army of Fustat, on the other, leading to the death of about one thousand fighters from the two factions.

 Scenes of fights between factions in Eastern Ghouta